mflova/mflova-coding-guidelines/Python/typing.md

   all the elements present in that variable.

-This can be also used to indicate that a method from a class should not be overridden (althoug it is allowed for type hinting only) or that a class should not be subclassed.
+This can be also used to indicate that a method from a class should not be overridden (although it is allowed for type hinting only) or that a class should not be subclassed.

 ```python
 from typing import final